Guo Feng (musician): 1983–1988

 Guo subsequently represented China at international events, including the Hiroshima International Peace Music Festival (1986) and a tour with the Oriental Song and Dance Troupe in the United States, Mexico, Chile, Colombia, and Venezuela.
-Between 1987 and 1988, he composed several public service songs, such as Children of the Earth (1987, environmental theme), Friend of Mankind (1988, wildlife conservation theme), and Sincerity and Love (1988, reintegration of former prisoners).
+Between 1987 and 1988, he composed several public service songs, such as "Children of the Earth" (1987, environmental theme), "Friend of Mankind" (1988, wildlife conservation theme), and "Sincerity and Love" (1988, reintegration of former prisoners).
 He also composed music for the films The Last Madness and Oh Sisterhood, and for the television series Frenzy.

-During this period, Guo's work helped usher in a number of singers' career highs: on 20 August 1987, Wei Wei won the 24th Sopot International Music Festival, Poland (Sopot International Music Festival) for her performance of Star in the Heart Sopot International Song Festival; In November 1988, Wei Wei won the Gold Prize in the Yugoslavia Mechem International Music Festival International Music Festival in Mechem, Yugoslavia, with her performance of Love Search; In December 1988, Zhang Qiang won the Special Prize for Singing at the 25th Sopot International Music Festival, Poland for his performance of The Same Ancestor.
-In addition, the cassette Let the World Be Full of Love won the 1986–1987 National Cassette Gold Medal in December 1987; the song Answer Yourself won an award of excellence in the Central People's Broadcasting Station's Teenage.
-The song Answer Yourself won an award of excellence in the China School Songwriting Grand Prix initiated by the Central People's Broadcasting Station on 14 October 1988, which was sponsored by the Central People's Broadcasting Station.
+During this period, Guo's work helped usher in a number of singers' career highs.
+On August 20, 1987, Wei Wei won the 24th Sopot International Song Festival for her performance of "Star in the Heart".
+In November 1988, Wei Wei won the Gold Prize in the Yugoslavia Mechem International Music Festival with her performance of "Love Search".
+In December 1988, Zhang Qiang won the Special Prize for Singing at the 25th Sopot International Song Festival for his performance of "The Same Ancestor".
+In addition, the cassette "Let the World Be Full of Love" won the 1986–1987 National Cassette Gold Medal in December 1987; the song "Answer Yourself" won an award of excellence in the Central People's Broadcasting Station's Teenage.
+"Answer Yourself" won an award of excellence in the China School Songwriting Grand Prix initiated by the Central People's Broadcasting Station on 14 October 1988, which was sponsored by the Central People's Broadcasting Station.

 In 1988, a series of five concerts titled Love World: Young Composer Guo Feng's Works was held at the Beijing Exhibition Hall Theatre, featuring 23 of his works performed by leading singers of the time.
 A commemorative album was also released.